codeurjc-students/2022-PruebasRendimientoDocker/README.md

     ```

 6. Follow the instructions of the [set up resources guide](https://github.com/MarioRP-01/app-apache-php/blob/main/docs/set-up-data-storage.md) to dump the information in the volume.

-    It's possible to use the `docker-compose.yml` containers instead of the ones in the guide.
-In the [Postgres](mariorp01/app-php-apache) section, **skip the steps 1 and 2**.
+    It's possible to use the `docker-compose.yml` containers instead of the ones in the guide. **Skip the steps 1 and 2** in the [Postgres](mariorp01/app-php-apache) section.

 7. Finally, copy the `resources` directory into this directory and remove the `app-apache-php` directory`: